W.E.B. Orientation - Where Everybody Belongs

-These are tough times, and we appreciate your patience and support!
 We will do everything we can to make sure that your child has a wonderful middle school experience here at Creekside Middle School and the Web Program will be a big part of that!

-Carina Fuentes & Jenny Gosselin, The WEB Coordinators
+Jenny Gosselin, WEB Coordinator

 Orientation is a great introduction to the W.E.B. program and Creekside.
 Each student will be placed in a group of about ten 6th graders paired with two 8th grade leaders, and this will be his or her "W.E.B. group" for different types of activities all year.

 Orientation is a student only event, so please arrange for students to be dropped off at Creekside at 8am and picked up at 12pm.

 There will be signs to help those unfamiliar with the campus.

 Orientation gives incoming 6th graders a chance to meet many new friends before the school year starts and feel comfortable on the Creekside campus.

 If your son or daughter is unable to attend Orientation, they will still be part of a W.E.B. group, and join in on the lunch-time and after-school activities that begin week one and continue throughout the school year.
 However, they will miss a fun and exciting introduction to Creekside, so all 6th graders are encouraged to attend on August 8th.